• Skip to primary navigation

 straining strawberries into a large glass measuring cup

-How Long with Strawberry Syrup Keep?
+How Long will Strawberry Syrup Keep?

 Fresh strawberry syrup can be stored in a sealed jar in the refrigerator for up to 3 weeks.
 Give it a stir before using it.
 (It will thicken slightly when cold.)